nichene/helloGo/README.md

 # helloGo
 a small docker image with go hello world.
-Also available at docker pull nichenevercosa/codeeducation:latest
+Also available with: docker pull nichenevercosa/codeeducation:latest